ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.meross/README.md

 Best is to set the adapter to Debug log mode (Instances -> Expert mode -> Column Log level).
 Then please get the logfile from disk (subdirectory "log" in ioBroker installation directory and not from Admin because Admin cuts the lines).
 If you do not like providing it in GitHub issue you can also send it to me via email (iobroker@fischer-ka.de).
 Please add a reference to the relevant GitHub issue AND also describe what I see in the log at which time.

 ## Changelog
+### 1.17.0 (2023-12-30)
+* (Apollon77) Adjust Signin API and add support for MFA
+* (Apollon77) Store login token and try to reuse it for reconnections, but also do not log out anymore
+* (Apollon77) Add support for DoorWindow Sensor MS200HK

 ### 1.16.1 (2023-11-27)
 * (Apollon77) Fixes initial Temperature/Humidity/Voltage values of MS100 sensors